cakephp/docs/en/core-utility-libraries/email.rst

 .. php:class:: CakeEmail(mixed $config = null)

 ``CakeEmail`` is a new class to send email.
-With this class you can send email from any place of your application.
+With this class you can send email from any place in your application.
 In addition to using the EmailComponent from your controller, you can also send mail from Shells, and Models.